FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 $exportfilerequest
 ------------------

-If a task has the Complete or Failed status, the GET $exportstatus request should return one or more $exportfilerequest urls.
+If a task has the Complete status, the GET $exportstatus request should return one or more $exportfilerequest urls.
 Performing a GET request on this $exportfilerequest url returns a body of FHIR resources in newline delimited json (ndjson).

 .. note::